PacketFabric/terraform-connectivity-cloud-router-nia/README.md

 - By default, the BGP prefixes for AWS and Google are configured to use the VPC network as the allowed prefix from/to each cloud.
 - To explore pricing options, please visit the [PacketFabric pricing tool](https://packetfabric.com/pricing)

+:warning: **AWS and Azure Cloud Router Connection Creation Time**

-:warning: **Please be aware that creating AWS or Azure Cloud Router connections can take up to 30-60 minutes due to the gateway association operation on the CSP side.**
+Please be aware that creating AWS or Azure Cloud Router connections can take up to 30-60 minutes due to the gateway association operation on the CSP side.

 ### AWS